hramos/ReactNativeClass/README.md

 This is basically a GET request to the endpoint at 'http://api.openweathermap.org/data/2.5/group', with some additional parameters:

-  - 'APPID' is a key that identifies the app and authorizes use of the API.
+  - 'APPID' is a key that identifies the app and authorizes the use of the API.
 Your instructor will be using 'b1b35bba8b434a28a0be2a3e1071ae5b' as the app id, and you can get your own by signing up at http://home.openweathermap.org/users/sign_up

   - 'units' allows us to specify we want the response in imperial units (degrees Fahrenheit).
 You can use metric if you prefer.

-  - 'ids' is a comma separated list of city ids.
+  - 'ids' is a comma-separated list of city ids.

 Using `fetch()`, the code would look something like this: